solita/solita.github.com/_posts/2026-05-11-what-i-learned-from-porting-code-with-ai.md

 - **Non-idiomatic code.** The ported code was technically functional but not particularly "Java-like".
 For example, the AI had ported our manually written number formatting logic directly from TypeScript to Java even if there was built-in support for such formatting directly in Java.
 AI just didn't dare to take advantage of it.
 - **Accidental bug discovery.** Perhaps the most "entertaining" finding was that the porting process revealed bugs in the original implementation!
 For example, the original generator was creating a few unnecessary pages with empty content.
 I noticed this when I was arguing with the AI about generation rules that differed from the original.
 It turned out the AI had independently changed the rules — not something I knew I wanted, but this time it was actually correct!

-Despite these problems, the most significant finding was that logical errors were almost nonexistent in the ported code: there were only a few and they were easy to fix.
+Despite these problems, the most significant finding was that logical errors were almost nonexistent in the ported generator code: there were only a few and they were easy to fix.
 It seems that AI is pretty good at porting code between languages and keeping the result functionally equivalent.
+Also our Astro components, which are essentially simple HTML templates, were cleanly converted to JTE code without any major issues.

 I'm not sure whether addressing every possible issue in the initial prompt would have produced a perfect result.
 After all, it's easy to tell an AI not to make mistakes, but since porting a system to another technology is a lengthy process, the AI might not "remember" to follow every instruction at every step.
 Duplication and dead code can also happen by accident when ported code is being refactored.
 Thus, I believe the initial port — even if working — should only be treated as a starting point towards the final version.